2012 United States House of Representatives elections in Tennessee: District 7

 The redrawn 7th district will represent Chester, Decatur, Giles, Hardeman, Hardin, Henderson, Hickman, Houston, Humphreys, Lawrence, Lewis, McNairy, Montgomery, Perry, Stewart, Wayne, and Williamson counties, and parts of Benton and Maury counties.
 The most populous city in the district is Clarksville.
 It is significantly more compact than its predecessor, which stretched for 200 miles from east to west but was only two miles wide in some areas of the eastern portion.
-Republican Marsha Blackburn who has represented the 7th district since 2003 ran for re-election.
+Republican Marsha Blackburn who had represented the 7th district since 2003 ran for re-election.